 All Clad: The rivets can collect gunk, but when used properly it is about average for ease of care (compared to nonstick).

 Demeyere: Similar to All-Clad, but the Silvinox® coating make it less "sticky" than other stainless cookware and the welded handles mean no place to collect gunk on the cooking surface.

 Cookware design has two important aspects:

-1) it should be beautiful enough that it gives you pleasure to look at.
+1) It should be functional enough that it gives you pleasure to use it.

-2) it should be functional enough that it gives you pleasure to use it.
+2) It should be beautiful enough that it gives you pleasure to look at it.

-Fortunately, there are no sacrifices to be made on either front: the most functional cookware is often also the most beautiful.
+Fortunately, there are no sacrifices to be made on either front: the most functional cookware is usually also the most beautiful.

 Thus, you just have to focus on the design features most important to you.
-In our estimation, the most important ones are lids, handles, and overall design.
+In our estimation, the most important ones are lids, handles, weight, size, and overall appeal.

 Often, the biggest difference between expensive clad cookware and middle-of-the-road clad cookware is the lids: expensive clad cookware is going to have stainless lids, while middle-of-the-road clad cookware is going to have glass lids.

 Cheap clad cookware is always going to have glass lids.